-Ok dude, hardwood is off limits.
+Ok, dude, hardwood is off-limits.
 Do you have any suggestions?
 “I’m sorry ma’am, but I’m not allowed to make suggestions.”

 Tricky little guy.
 Ok, let me ask this another way.
 If you had to renovate your basement and could install any flooring your little heart desired, what would you shop for?
 “Well ma’am, I’d look at vinyl.”
 VINYL?????
 I crinkled up my nose big time.
 Woof.
 Ummmm, ya no. Forget I asked.
-And I’m sure you’d buy an Uncle Buck couch with a beer cooler and cup holders in the arm rests.
-Sorry buddy.
+And I’m sure you’d buy an Uncle Buck couch with a beer cooler and cup holders in the armrests.
+Sorry, buddy.
 All I see is that barf green cracked linoleum when you say vinyl…not my style.

 Later that night my mom and dad called to check in on the status.
 I filled them in on everything that had happened while simultaneously googling vinyl flooring.
 I couldn’t help myself.
 So, uh, did you know there was a new LUXURY vinyl?
 Ya, I’m not kidding.
-We’re talkin’ luxury vinyl that has been featured in Elle Decor.
+We’re talkin’ luxury vinyl flooring that has been featured in Elle Decor.
 Vinyl that pretty much looked just like hardwood!
 Holy put both hands on your cheeks emoji and shut that front door!
 You’ve gotta be kidding me?
 Forgive me Mr. Insurance Adjuster for totally judging you and saying you had Uncle Buck furniture.
 Mrs. Snarky McSnarkerson just got schooled.

 My mom was a seamstress back in the day at a local interior design and home decor store called McGann’s Furniture.
 She trusts their opinion, and since we were both unfamiliar with luxury vinyl, we needed some edumacation on it.
 She drove across town the following day and after a bunch of questions and photos being texted to me, the owner of McGann’s helped me narrow our flooring down to two companies.
-The one I ultimately feel in love with was Karndean.
+The one I ultimately fell in love with was Karndean.
 I stalked them on Instagram and basically drooled all over my phone.

 Beautiful flooring inspired by both stone and wood.
 Ya, they weren’t helping me narrow my choices.
-Flooring that was durable, looked realistic, easy to clean, and most important, water resistant.
+Flooring that was durable, looked realistic, easy to clean, and most important, water-resistant.
 Bring it Karndean.
 Boom!

 Karndean has an online gallery, so you can kinda gauge how the luxury vinyl will look when installed, but I still needed samples.
 I can’t make a decision like this, without seeing the product in person.
 Ya know?
 Too big of a commitment not to touch and feel it.

 So what’s the next step?
 Well, everything that was wet is now gone.
 We are gonna hope and pray the hardwood in the dining room dries out.
 I’m so not prepared to tackle 2 floors of flooring repairs so wish me luck there.
-I’m calling up Gerry (the contractor who did the ORC bathroom) for drywall installation and to fix the pot lights, and Thomas’ Paint will repaint the walls while I’m waiting on the samples to be delivered.
+I’m calling up Gerry (the contractor who did the ORC bathroom) for drywall installation and to fix the pot lights, and the painters will repaint the walls while I’m waiting on the samples to be delivered.
 Stay tuned and wish me luck!